mat-kubiak/pi-zero-tracker/README.md

                         Target hostnames separated by spaces. 'all' by default, targets all found trackers.
   -n NETWORK, --network NETWORK
                         Overwrites network ip range used for scaning for trackers.
+  -i INPUT, --input INPUT
+                        Specifies input text file with data used for --graph. 'archive/output/txt' by default.
+  -o OUTPUT, --output OUTPUT
+                        Specifies output file used for --graph. 'archive/graph.png' by default.
   -h, --help            Show this help message and exit.
   -l, --list_scripts    List all available scripts and exit.
   -r, --rebuild_cache   Forces to rebuild tracker ip cache, stored in the 'trackers.json' file.